Writing a Business Plan

 The Executive Summary

 It is also referred as a statement of purpose.
-By the name, it is clear that you need to encapsulate your reason for writing the business plan.
+By its name, it is clear that you need to encapsulate your reason for writing the business plan.
 All the questions that are in your head should be written here briefly and clearly.
-It should not be more than a half page.
+It should not be more than half a page.
 The main points that it should cover are:

 - Basic Company Information